 Buyers Guide To Property Purchase In Spain

-This is not intended to be a comprehensive buyers guide but it will offer the reader some insight into the process of property purchase in Spain which is most likely different to that of your home country.
+This is not intended to be a comprehensive buyers guide but it will offer the reader some insight into the process of property purchase in Spain which is most likely different from that of your home country.

 As is the case anywhere the cost of buying a property is not just the sales price, there are costs to be added for State Taxes, Land Registry, Notary and Lawyer fees along with fees and taxes for financing such as mortgages.
 Should there be no financing required the costs would be approximately 10% of the sale price, should there be financing required those costs could be as high as 13%.